Salary Advice Process

 - What evidence do you have/can you find about your market value (What are you and your skills worth on the job market?
 If you were to leave the company, what job/salary could you get?)
 You can consider sources such as external and internal comparables, salary surveys, competing offers, former positions, etc.

 - Internal Value.
 Who are your best internal comparables?
 Who does a similar job to you, has similar skills to you, or provides similar value as you do?
 Ask an advisor to collect salary information related to those comparators (ex. ranges, averages, but not names).

 - Based on your self-assessment, what compensation are you considering?
 What is the % increase?

-Each Salary Advice Group member will do their own self reflection based on what you have proposed.
-The Salary Advice Group will meet with your Lead Link to share what they have learned and to collect advice from them.
-It's important to note that the intention of this meeting is to share information, not to seek consensus.
-After the meeting, each member will give you radically candid advice for consideration in the process
+The group will reflect on the proposal and meet with your Lead Link to share their insights and gather advice.
+It's important to note that the intention of this meeting is to share information, not to reach consensus.
+Each member of the Salary Advice Group will provide radically candid advice for the team member to consider.

 Ultimately, the decision on the new salary is up to you.
 You may choose to follow the advice provided or stick with your original proposal.
 However, please note that if your self-set salary deviates significantly from the advice of your peers, there may be a tension (see Interpersonal Tension Resolution Process).
 Radical candor is practiced throughout the process to ensure fairness and transparency for all team members.